We’ve all been in a fitness class, sweat dripping down your face, and you hear the trainer yell out one of these phrases:

 Why Monitor Your Exercise Intensity?

 To get the most out of your workout, you should frequently monitor your exercise intensity by knowing your heart rate.
-This will ensure that you are working within the proper heart rate training zone and, therefore, are getting the most out of each workout.
+This will ensure that you are working within the proper heart rate training zone and getting the most out of each workout.
 If you are always working to your max heart rate, you’re likely to injure yourself and will burn out very quickly.
 On the other hand, if you never break a sweat you may get frustrated when you don’t see results over time.
 The solution?
 Find the proper balance of working in a moderate intensity and pushing yourself to your higher limits.
 There are a few different ways to monitor your exercise intensity.

 How to Monitor Your Exercise Intensity